 The Port of Los Angeles Plan.
 The POLA Plan is a component of the City's General Plan.
 It is intended to "promote an arrangement of land and water uses, circulation and services which will encourage and contribute to the economic, social and physical health, safety, welfare and convenience of the Port, within the larger framework of the City; guide the development, betterment and change of the Port to meet existing and anticipated needs and conditions; contribute to a healthful and safe environment; balance growth and stability [to] reflect economic potentialities and limitations, land and water developments and other trends; and protect investment to the extent feasible" (City of Los Angeles, 1982).
-The POLA Plan addresses the same nine Development Areas identified in the Port Master Plan (Table 3.8-1), and identifies the same land use designations for these areas as the Port Master Plan (Table 3.8-2).
-Table 3.8-3 provides the objectives, policies and programs of the POLA Plan that are directly related to the Proposed Action.
+The POLA Plan addresses the same nine Development Areas identified in the Port Master Plan (Table 3.8-1), and identifies the same land use designations for these areas as the POLA Plan that are directly related to the Proposed Action.